 Seeking Solutions to Global Health Issues

-Complex global health problems can often only be addressed through approaches that go beyond traditional health science disciplines.
-Whether responding to emerging pandemics, food insecurity, maternal mortality, or civil society collapse during conflict, solutions often lie at the interface of animal, environmental, and human health.
+Often, the most progress on challenging issues such as health and equity is made when you apply an interdisciplinary perspective.
+The same is true for global health issues.
+Whether responding to emerging pandemics, food insecurity, maternal mortality, or civil society collapse during conflict, solutions often lie at the intersection of animal, environmental, and human health.

 What Students are Saying